CorrCLIP: Reconstructing Patch Correlations in CLIP for Open-Vocabulary Semantic Segmentation: Method

-In this subsection, we propose two strategies for correcting the defects in CLIP during image segmentation.

-\textbf{Segmentation map correction.} Spatial consistency is essential in segmentation tasks, which refers to maintaining the continuity in space.
-Simply put, it means ensuring that the predictions of adjacent pixels are logically consistent, avoiding abrupt changes such as not having predictions of other objects within a coherent object.
-Fully supervised methods with mask annotations can learn this property, but CLIP lacks this property due to its weakly supervision.
-Although our method has somewhat improved this situation, it is still inferior to fully supervised training.
-We reuse the region masks generated above to ensure spatial consistency and correct the segmentation map.
+Spatial consistency is essential in segmentation tasks, referring to maintaining continuity in space.
+Simply put, it means ensuring that the predictions of adjacent pixels are logically consistent, avoiding abrupt changes such as predicting other objects within a coherent object.
+Fully supervised methods can learn consistency with mask annotations, but CLIP lacks this capability due to its weak supervision.
+Although our correlation reconstruction alleviates this issue, it still falls short of the performance achieved with full supervision.
+To bridge this gap, we reuse the region masks generated above to update the segmentation map.
 Specifically, we change the categories of all patches within a region to the category that is most common within this region:

-\textbf{Class name correction.} The ``background'' class is too broad for CLIP to classify this concept accurately; therefore, the common practice \cite{proxyclip, cliptrase, sclip, car} is to replace ``background'' with more specific classes, such as ``sky'', ``cloud'', ``wall'', etc. Drawing inspiration from this approach, we propose a simple yet effective strategy to address the issue of conceptual ambiguity in CLIP.
-For instance, CLIP often confuses ``hill'' with ``person'', incorrectly categorizing images of a person as the hill.
-In this study, we combine the class ``person'' with its plural form ``people'', slightly improving classification accuracy.
-This suggests that combining a class name with its plural form can provide CLIP with a more comprehensive understanding of the category concept.
-More details are provided in the supplementary.